 Remember Me box office: Robert Pattinson melodrama fails to attract Twilight Saga fans – or domestic moviegoers in general

-March 12–14 weekend box office: The Summit Entertainment release Remember Me, Robert Pattinson’s first big-screen try-out as a human being since Twilight made him a household name, brought in $8.1 million from 2,212 North American (U.S. and Canada only) theaters, according to final studio figures found at boxofficemojo.com.
+March 12–14 weekend box office (cont.): The Summit Entertainment release Remember Me, Robert Pattinson’s first big-screen try-out as a human being since Twilight made him a household name, brought in $8.1 million from 2,212 North American (U.S. and Canada only) theaters, according to final studio figures found at boxofficemojo.com.

 The Allen Coulter-directed romantic melodrama averaged a mediocre $3,656 per venue, or about $1,000 less than Green Zone, even though the Iraq War thriller starring the Bourne movies’ Matt Damon opened at about 50 percent more locations.
-(All things being equal, fewer theaters should lead to higher per-theater averages.)
+(All things being equal, fewer theaters should result in higher per-theater averages.)

 One key issue: Remember Me has been plagued by mostly negative reviews, which may help to explain why it debuted at the very low end of Summit’s already modest expectations.